opsschool/curriculum/sysadmin_101.rst

   built.
 She regularly writes scripts to reduce the number of manual steps something takes - like adding new users to the system.
-She also has to coordinate how the network will be patched regularly, what investments will be required for the network to continue operating at peek performance, and work with the other administrators to create something that works for the engineers at the business.
+She also has to coordinate how the network will be patched regularly, what investments will be required for the network to continue operating at peak performance, and work with the other administrators to create something that works for the engineers at the business.